 Medicaid candidates who first learn how to qualify for Medicaid in Montana have a better chance of submitting a successful application.
 Medicaid benefits eligibility is extended to those who are part of a low-income household, as long as they meet all requirements.
 Currently, Montana’s Medicaid provides some form of coverage for around 20 percent of residents in the state.
 Many of the Medicaid eligibility requirements are established by the federal government, but the state of Montana has some flexibility when it comes to determining eligibility for Medicaid applicants.
 The eligibility requirements for Medicaid can seem complex at first, but with some knowledge and understanding, a prospective petitioner can discover if he or she qualifies to receive Medicaid benefits.
 Anyone interested in qualifying for MT Medicaid should carefully review the information provided below.

-Who is eligible for Medicaid in Montana?
+Who qualifies for Medicaid in Montana?

 Understanding who is eligible for Medicaid in Montana is a crucial step to qualifying for benefits.
 The traditional groups of applicants that meet Medicaid eligibility requirements in MT include children, pregnant women, very low-income parents or guardians, seniors and people with disabilities.
 These groups that qualify for Medicaid will each have their own eligibility requirements.
 Before Montana accepted the Affordable Care Act Medicaid expansion in 2015, some low-income residents in need of medical benefits could not receive Medicaid, because they did not fit into one of the above groups.
 The Medicaid expansion extended MT Medicaid eligibility to low-income adults who could demonstrate a qualifying income.
-To learn more about requirements for Medicaid eligibility, you can download our complimentary guide.
+To learn more about the requirements for Medicaid, you can download our free guide.

 What are the requirements for Medicaid in Montana?